 The behaviour of a software artifact ought to be extendible, without having to modify that artifact.
 If simple extensions to the requirements force massive changes to the software, then the architects of that software system have engaged in spectacular failure.

-The OCP more than it guides about how to organize classes and modules, it’s a principle to consider at the level of architectural components.
+The OCP more than it guides how to organize classes and modules, it’s a principle to consider at the level of architectural components.
 It states that software components should be open for extension but closed for modification.
 This means that components should be designed in a way that allows them to be extended, but not changed.

 The accomplishment of this goal is done by partitioning the system into components and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.

 What is wanted here is something like the following substitution property: If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behaviour of P is unchanged when o1 is substituted for o2 then S is a subtype of T.Data Abstraction and Hierarchy, SIGPLAN Notices 23, 5 (May 1988).

 In other words: a program should have the ability to replace any instance of a parent class with an instance of one of its child classes without negative side effects.

 To demonstrate this principle, Martin uses the square/rectangle problem:

 Rectangle are independently mutable; whereas the height and width of